Guide to French Health Care System

-The system of health care in France is known as l'assurance maladie, or the Sécu, an abbreviation of sécurité-sociale, although the latter term is often also used to refer more generally to the system of social security in France.
+The system of health care in France is known as l'assurance maladie, or Sécu, an abbreviation of sécurité-sociale, although the latter term also includes the system of social security in France.

-Health care in France is funded by a dual system of health insurance comprising:
+Health care is funded by a dual system of health insurance comprising:

-- A State controlled health insurance social security system, called l’assurance maladie and;
+- A State-controlled health insurance social security system, the l’assurance maladie and;

 - A separate voluntary health insurance system called assurance complémentaire provided through mutual organisations and private insurers.